vthib/boreal/boreal/README.md

 on boreal and YARA to guarantee the exact same behavior.

 There are however, some exceptions to this compatibility:

-* Evaluation bugs.
-Boreal may not suffer from some of them, or may has already fixed some of them.

 * Overflows or underflows.
 Those are not specified by YARA and in fact, signed overflows is UB in itself.
 Behavior of evaluations on overflows/underflows is no longer UB in boreal, but is